- Immigration Projects for Employers

 - Purple and Old Gold Award for Meritorious Scholarship in Russian Language

 George C. Maxwell, Attorney, concentrates his immigration practice primarily on employment-related and business immigration matters.
 He is a Member of the Immigration Section Council of the Minnesota State Bar Association (MSBA), and served as Chair (2012-2013), Vice Chair (2011-2012), Treasurer (2010-2011), and Secretary (2009-2010) of the Minnesota State Bar Association Immigration Section.
-He is currently Chair of the International Business Law Section of the Minnesota State Bar Association and Chair of the American Immigration Lawyers Association (AILA) Minnesota/Dakotas Chapter.
-Mr. Maxwell is also currently a Board Member of Green Card Voices.
+He is a Past Chair of the International Business Law Section of the Minnesota State Bar Association and Past Chair of the American Immigration Lawyers Association (AILA) Minnesota/Dakotas Chapter.
+Mr. Maxwell was a Board Member of Green Card Voices from 2016-2020.

 Mr. Maxwell speaks and writes frequently on immigration law topics.
 He authored Tips and Traps: Managing I-94 Complications, Bench and Bar, 2015, published by the Minnesota State Bar Association and The Perils of Traveling for Business When Crossing the U.S. Canadian Border, published in the Bakken Oil Business Journal, 2015.
 In 2009, he was co-presenter at the Hennepin County Bar Association – Employment Law Section meeting on “Immigration Law for Employment Lawyers.”
 Also, in 2009, he was the author of Looking for World Class Talent?
 20,000 U.S. Work Visas Remain for Newly-Hired Professionals, published in Bench and Bar.